google/storybench/README.md

 # StoryBench: A Multifaceted Benchmark for Continuous Story Visualization

 This is the implementation of the approaches described in the paper:
 > Emanuele Bugliarello, Hernan Moraldo, Ruben Villegas, Mohammad Babaeizadeh, Mohammad Taghi Saffar, Han Zhang, Dumitru Erhan, Vittorio Ferrari, Pieter-Jan Kindermans, Paul Voigtlaender.
-StoryBench: A Multifaceted Benchmark for Continuous Story Visualization.
-2023.
+[StoryBench: A Multifaceted Benchmark for Continuous Story Visualization](https://arxiv.org/abs/2308.11606). _Advances in Neural Information Processing Systems 37 (NeurIPS 2023)_.

 We provide our text annotations, guidelines for human evaluation, and the code for computing automatic metrics.

+Leaderboards are available on [Papers With Code](https://paperswithcode.com/dataset/storybench).

 ## Data